aixcc-public/crs-sandbox/README.md

 ### Data Sharing & Volumes

-A CRS MUST copy CP repositories from `/cp_root` to a writable location such as `/crs_scratch` for building and testing CPs.
-A CRS MUST NOT modify data within `/cp_root` directly.
-A CRS MUST use `/crs_scratch` as the only shared filesystem between containers.
-No other folders or volumes will be shared between containers for competitor use.
+A CRS will find the CPs under evaluation in the volume indicated by the environment variable `${AIXCC_CP_ROOT}`.
+At competition time and likely during some part of the evaluation window, this volume will be configured as read-only.
+As such, a CRS **MUST** copy a CP from `${AIXCC_CP_ROOT}` to a writable location in order to build or test it.

+The volume indicated by the environment variable `${AIXCC_CRS_SCRATCH_SPACE}` will be writable by the CRS and CPs.
+Moreover, this volume can be shared among the CRS services as a shared file system.
+It is the responsibility of the CRS developers to ensure that use of this shared volume is coordinated between its services to prevent data corruption via collisions or race conditions.
+No other folders or volumes will be shared between containers for competitor use during competition.

 ### No internet Access